magfest/sideboard/docs/source/index.rst

         Manually send a one-time call of the method you're subscribed to and invoke our `callback <#Subscription.callback>`_ with the response.

         This method is usually unnecessary if your method subscribes to channels which are fired every time its data updates, which will almost always be true.
 You should ignore this method if you don't already know that you need it.

-    .. attribute:: WebSocketClient

-        Class-level attribute which you can override with a `WebSocket <#WebSocket>`_ subclass which will be used to create your subscription.

 .. class Model(data[, prefix=None, [unpromoted=None, [defaults=None]]]):